artkonekt/concord/README.md

 _Concord is a Laravel Extension that serves as a foundation to build **Modules for Laravel Applications** on top of Laravel's built in Service Providers._

 > **Note**: Concord is still in an early, work-in-progress phase.
-(Jan 2017).
+(Apr 2017).

 Concord at first is a Laravel 5.3+ [package](https://laravel.com/docs/5.3/packages) (Service Provicder).
 Concord also defines a set of rules and recommendations that help you to better structure complex systems.

 ## Installation